yzfvroom/AgilityUA/lab3_ms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ______________________________________________________________

-#.
 During this exercise we will make a copy of the idp.acme.com-policy and modify
 it to demonstrate Kerberos to SAML functionality.
 Navigate to Access, Profiles, Access Profiles
-   and click on the Copy link to the far right of the idp.acme.com-policy.
-Name the policy Kerberos_SAML.
+and click on the Copy link to the far right of the **idp.acme.com-policy**.
+Name the policy **Kerberos_SAML**

-#.
 From the Jump Host open a command prompt and type "mmc".
 This will launch the Active Directory Management
 console.
 Click on Active Directory Users and Computers.